-How to Catch Mahi in the Florida Keys and South Florida
+How to Catch Mahi-Mahi in the Florida Keys and South Florida

-Rather you live in the Florida Keys or South Florida and want to learn how to catch Mahi or want to get better at catching Mahi?
-Are you visiting South Florida or maybe you are renting a boat in the area and want to catch Mahi.
-Maybe you are making the drive south with your boat in tow and want to experience Mahi Fishing.
+Are you visiting the Florida Keys or South Florida and want to learn how to catch Mahi or want to get better at catching Mahi?
 This article is for you and can help you learn how to catch Mahi Mahi!
-Below, we will discuss the basic tackle needed to catch Mahi as well as the rods and reels needed, Different techniques for catching them and ways to find Mahi while offshore.
+Below, we will discuss the basic tackle set up needed to catch Mahi as well as the rods and reels needed along with different techniques for catching them and ways to find Mahi while offshore.

 A Little About The Mahi-mahi

 The Mahi-mahi is a surface-dwelling fish found in temperate, tropical, and subtropical offshore waters worldwide.
 You'll also commonly hear Mahi-mahi called Dolphin or Dorado, which they have no relation to the Mammal Dolphin.
 The word Mahi in the Hawaiian Language translates to "Very Strong".
 Once you hook into a Mahi you will know why they're called the very strong fish!

 Fishing for Mahi Mahi can be one of the most exhilarating experiences an offshore angler can have!
 Actively fishing in a school of feeding mahi is non stop action with constant hook ups and reel screaming fights that you will remember for decades!